Creating and Delivering Highly Engaging Learning in a Hybrid Work Environment

 This doesn’t just mean buying new technology.
 Technology will play a huge role in the hybrid workforce, providing more digital and virtual learning opportunities, but there has to be a top-down re-think of the learning strategy to make those technologies effective.
 The hybrid workforce requires a look at strategy, content, L&D Skill sets, and technology – not just one element.

-In an upcoming webinar, Creating and Delivering Highly Engaging Learning in a Hybrid Work Environment, on July 19, 2022 at 1PM ET / 10AM PT, I will be joined by Ryan Morris, Onboarding Specialist and Product Mentor at SAP Litmos, to talk about the new dynamics of the hybrid workforce and what it means for L&D. We will discuss challenges and strategies for success, as well as look at some hybrid learning environment examples.
-Please join in the discussion, which will include tips on keeping remote workers more connected and engaged in learning.
+For a deep dive on this subject, please view the recorded webinar, Creating and Delivering Highly Engaging Learning in a Hybrid Work Environment.
+In this session, Ryan Morris, Onboarding Specialist and Product Mentor at Litmos, and I talk about the new dynamics of the hybrid workforce and what it means for L&D. We discuss challenges and strategies for success, look at some hybrid learning environment examples, and offer tips on keeping remote workers more connected and engaged in learning.

-In preparation or as a follow-up to this event, you may also want to watch a recorded webinar on a related topic, Remote Possibilities: Training in a Hybrid World, hosted by Litmos experts, including Ryan Morris, who again, will join me live on July 19th.
-Hope to see you then.
+Further, you may also want to watch a recorded webinar on a related topic, Remote Possibilities: Training in a Hybrid World, hosted by Litmos experts.
+It’s a lively and insightful look at the world of “remote possibilities” available to us today.
+Worth a watch!